Cosmicnomicon/miniature-goggles/README.md

 **These should be used with the understanding that while you learn, there will always be unknowns.
 The goal of using this set of tools is to reduce that.**
 **Even after I define everything, unknowns will still exist.
 Some unknowns we will know exist (ideally on purpose), some will be the same set we're looking**
 **at right now.
 The same process should be used to reduce it further.
 Once I'm sufficiently 'ahead' I will stop following this loop.**
+**Every tool that I create needs to be created either from using these tools or from ones I make through the usage of these tools.**

 #######################################################################################